den-materials/angular-ui-practice/README.md

 Now let's give this a shot: Like in our finished example, we want to apply a class of `error` – we've already got a style for that that will make the borders red so it's obvious something's wrong.

 We need a boolean expression that will tell us if there's an "error" or not.
 For simplicity's sake, let's say that our only validation is whether the text of the input is four or more characters.
-The number here is arbitrary.

 We've got this: